gassmoeller/aspect/benchmarks/rigid_shear/doc/rigid_shear.md

+# The rigid shear benchmark

+*This section was contributed by R. Gassmoeller.*

 This directory contains the "Rigid shear" benchmark for which a known solution is available.
 The necessary code lives in the plugin/ subdirectory, while instantaneous and time-dependent version of the benchmark are in the